Strikingly: Product

-Strikingly is a free online website builder.
-The website builder also includes built-in SEO features, social media plug-ins, page analytics, and form/email collecting functionalities.
+Strikingly is a free online website builder and blogging platform.
+The website builder and blogging platform also includes built-in SEO features, social media plug-ins, page analytics, and form/email collecting functionalities.
 The product is aimed at both individuals and small businesses, and has mainly been used to showcase portfolios, digital resumes, events, startup projects, and to create personal branding websites.
 In early 2014, Strikingly also launched its one-click site builder with Facebook and LinkedIn, allowing users to build mobile optimized web pages quickly.
 The builder pulls information like profile pictures, location, contact information, and work experience from the social media page to create a mobile optimized website.

+Other competitors in the website building industry include Webflow, Wix.com, Weebly, Squarespace, Metaconex, WordPress, Site.pro, Duda.